OpenUserJS/OpenUserJS.org/TOS.md

 ## Target Site Abuse

 * If it is determined that a script is intentionally abusive towards any target site it will be removed and the account may be barred.
 * Spamming is currently prohibited.
-Some minor exceptions may be allowed if it is found to be in context of a particular topic related to User Scripts.
+Some minor exceptions may be allowed if it is found to be in context of a particular topic and related to User Scripts.
-* Posting script source snippets in a discussion should be properly formatted with code fences, code markup, or code markdown.
-If this is not followed both the comment and the author is again eligible for removal.
+* Posting script source snippets in a discussion should be properly formatted with code fences, code markup, and/or code markdown.
+If this is not followed both the comment and the account is, again, eligible for removal.

 ## Recommendations